South Africa's political parties

 the ANC and IFP as the only partners in the Cabinet.

-when the party was facing an organisational crisis as well as increasing defections to
+the party was facing an organisational crisis and increasing defections to opposing

 After suffering heavy losses in the 1999 elections, the NNP joined forces with the DP

-and the Federal Alliance to form the Democratic Alliance in July 2000, making the
+Alliance to form the Democratic Alliance in July 2000, making the NNP

 Alliance, throwing Western Cape politics into turmoil.